 Two friends are searching for their long lost companion.
 They revisit their college days and recall the memories of their friend who inspired them to think differently, even as the rest of the world called them "idiots".

-Teenage Babita is Left handed, which you can see the way she claps during Geeta's Dangal matches.
-But becomes right handed when she gets older, which you can see the way she claps in Geeta's Commonwealth games.
+Teenage Babita is left-handed, which you can see from the way she claps during Geeta's Dangal matches.
+But she becomes right-handed when she gets older, which you can see from the way she claps during Geeta's Commonwealth games.
 See more »

 See more »

 In the moments of tension, I believe everyone exhibits their own unique body language to deal with nervousness and anxiousness.
 Mine involves folding hands (christian style).
 I am worried that I folded my hands for so long during the film that had I done the same in a temple, I would have been some Shah Rukh Khan myself.
 Yes !
 The film is that excellent in its portrayal of the sport that it makes you grudge every time a player lands back first on the mat.
 We are so used to applauding action set pieces in other films that it will be criminal if the action choreography for Dangal goes unappreciated.
 This is the best and most realistic we have ever done!

 The whole cast is so great that I can't do anything but wonder why we need the glam actresses for each and every big film..why not some Sakshi Talwar?
 The new faces do wonders when it comes to making the illusion of cinema feel true.
 And, when Aamir (the superstar) sheds former self to becomes some chachajaan, it adds to the illusion instead of taking the magic away.
 I am bound to praise Aamir, but that guy has lost that element of surprise to make you go WoW.
 He is just aamir being aamir in yet another film that'll be brought in his already long good list.
 This is what happens when you submit yourself to the script and director (<= full marks)